MEGA65/open-roms/doc/Extended-BASIC.md

 ### `FAST`, `SLOW` (all)

 Tries to switch the machine to turbo mode (or back to 1MHz operation mode) - details differ depending on the configured machine / motherboard.
-On MEGA65 motherboard this is not available in native mode, it is not designed to run in 1MHz due to using compound CPU instructions.
+On MEGA65 motherboard this is not available in native mode, it is not designed to run in 1MHz due to using compound CPU instructions usage.

 ### `OLD` (all)